velvia/links/hi-perf-notes.md

 * [JVM Optimization Techniques](https://advancedweb.hu/2016/05/27/jvm_jit_optimization_techniques/)
 * [Hybrid JVM Perf Profiling](http://blogs.microsoft.co.il/sasha/2017/07/07/profiling-the-jvm-on-linux-a-hybrid-approach/) - using AGTC and perf on Linux

+## Avoiding Exceptions

+Throwing exceptions is way too common, especially in Java and Java-ish Scala code.
+The problem is that unless it is truly exceptional, exceptions are VERY expensive, in terms of both heap and runtime cost.

+For example, our `BinaryVector` classes originally could throw if trying to add an element beyond the available space for a vector.
+The problem is that this is not really exceptional.
+Exceeding space is a fairly common use case.

+Redesigning APIs to return proper values is not only more performant, but more functional and easier to test as well.

 ## Specialization and Boxing

 ### How scalac conmpiles traits